dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ```
 function abs(x: int): int
 {
   ...
 }
 ```

-This declares a function called `abs` which takes a single integer, and returns an integer (the second `int`).
+This declares a function called `abs`, which takes a single integer and returns an integer (the second `int`).
 Unlike a method, which can have all sorts of statements in its body, a function body must consist of exactly one expression, with the correct type.
 Here our body must be an integer expression.
 In order to